 - 2.3.
 Standardized Psychological Test or its equivalent; - 2.4.
-Interview, except old and continuing students; and
+Interview, except old and continuing students; and - 2.5.
+Negative drug test result as provided for under Section 9 hereof.

-- ISBN: 978-971-92915-9-6 (as of January 17, 2018) - 2.5.
-Negative drug test result as provided for under Section 9 hereof. - 2.6.
+- 2.6.
 Good Moral Certificate signed by the Principal or Dean or Head of the school, as the case may be; and - 2.7.
 Medical Certificate issued within fifteen (15) days prior to interview schedule by a government licensed physician.